dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 \$sessionHost = Get-RdsSessionHost \@hostPoolLevelInput; \$sessionHost
 ```
-to subsequently remove the VM from the tenant.
+To subsequently remove the VM from the tenant.
 Currently the only way the re-register the machine is to redeploy it.

 **WVD Connection: No resources available**